Comparison · Updated May 25 2026

 Route each task through the right model or tool surface.

-MultiAgentOS supports API keys, local servers, CLI pipes, OAuth, terminal templates, and local AI/GGUF workflows.
+MultiAgentOS supports API keys, local servers, CLI pipes, OAuth, terminal templates, and local AI/GGUF workflows, so you can use a cheaper provider or a fully private local model.

 1. 1 Choose provider